 Is there a downside to Roon?

-Look for our review of Roon 1.8 and the Nucleus in a couple of weeks.
+To learn more, check out our review of Roon 1.8 and the Nucleus.